 Figure 6 shows the transmission efficiency of AS particles with mobility diameter ranging from 50 to 200 nm.
 As stated above, particle transmission efficiency is calculated as the ratio of the concentration exiting the reactor to that exiting a copper tube bypass.
 Concentrations measured upstream and downstream of the copper tube agreed within $\pm 1$ %, confirming minimal loss in the bypass line.
-We performed two sets of tests: first, following the removal of static charge on the inner surface of the reactor tube (preliminary removal process), and second, following the additional removal of static charge 300 between the ePTFE/Mylar wrap and the outer surface of the reactor tube (secondary removal process).
-The particle transmission efficiency after removal of only the charge on the inner surface of the tube was 0.39, 0.75 and 0.93 for 50 nm, 80 nm, and 100 nm diameter particles, respectively.
+We performed two sets of tests: first, following the removal of static charge on the inner surface of the reactor tube (preliminary removal process), and second, following the additional removal of static charge between the ePTFE/Mylar wrap and the outer surface of the reactor tube (secondary removal process).
+The particle transmission efficiency after removal of only the charge on the inner surface of the tube was 0.39, 0.75, and 0.93 for 50, 80, and 100 nm diameter particles, respectively.
 With the removal of the static charge on the outer surface of the tube, the transmission efficiency of 50 nm and 80 nm particles increased from 0.39 to 0.75 and from 0.75 to 0.84, respectively.
-Each 305 experiment was repeated twice, with agreement within $\pm 10$ % when sampling the same particle size and with the same flow rate.
+Each experiment was repeated twice, with agreement within $\pm 10\%$ when sampling the same particle size and with the same flow rate.
 These results indicate that loss of small particles in the reactor can be significantly reduced by minimizing the static charge on both the inner and outer surfaces of the reactor tube.
-The similarity in the resulting 36 % of the 50 nm particles that are no longer lost and the 41 % of those 50 nm particles that are expected to be charged (Wiedensohler, 1988), suggests electrostatic loss was minimal after the static charge was minimized.
-Comparison with the particle transmission efficiency of

-- 310 other types of flow tube reactors with non-conductive wall materials is included in Fig. 6.
-The PAM reactor referenced is the horizontal 46 cm L × 22 cm ID glass cylindrical chamber with a volume of 15 L that was described by Lambe et al. (2011), hereafter referred to as the quartz-PAM.
-The results show that the particle transmission efficiencies through the PFA OFR, TSAR, and ECCC-OFR are higher than those for the quartz-PAM, TPOT, and CPOT reactors, which may in part be due to their use of similar cone-shaped inlets and of centerline sampling.
-The particle transmission efficiencies of the quartz-PAM, - 315 CPOT, and TPOT for 50-100 nm particles are 30-50 %, 15-25 %, and 35-65 % lower than that of the PFA-OFR, respectively.
-On the other hand, the transmission efficiency through the TSAR and the ECCC-OFR is 5-25 % higher than for the PFA-OFR, though at least some of this difference is caused by the longer residence time of the PFA OFR than that of the other two reactors.
+The similarity in the resulting 36% of the 50 nm particles that are no longer lost and the 41 % of those 50 nm particles that are expected to be charged (Wiedensohler, 1988) suggests electrostatic loss was minimal after the static charge was minimized.
+Comparison with the particle transmission efficiency of other types of flow tube reactors with non-conductive wall materials is included in Fig. 6.
+The PAM reactor referenced is the horizontal 46 cm length $\times$ 22 cm ID glass cylindrical chamber with a volume of 15 L that was described by Lambe et al. (2011), hereafter referred to as the quartz PAM.
+The results show that the particle transmission efficiencies through the PFA OFR, TSAR, and ECCC-OFR are higher than those for the quartz PAM, TPOT, and CPOT reactors, which may in part be due to their use of similar cone-shaped inlets and of centerline sampling.
+The particle transmission efficiencies of the quartz PAM, CPOT, and TPOT for 50-100 nm particles are 30 %-50 %, 15 %-25 %, and 35 %-65 % lower than that of the PFA-OFR, respectively.
+On the other hand, the trans-